 (1) In this section —

-“federal judicial officer” means a Judge of the Federal Court or a Federal Magistrate.
+federal judicial officer means a Judge of the Federal Court or a Federal Magistrate.

 (2) A function conferred on a federal judicial officer by this Act is conferred on the federal judicial officer in a personal capacity and not as a court or a member of a court.
 The federal judicial officer need not accept the function conferred.